appfast-io/docs/docs/BLOCKS/playlist-track-list.md

 title: Playlist (Track List)
 ---

-You can use this block to display a blank space on the screen.
-It can be used to add space between blocks.
+Playlist (Track List) is a block that allows you to display a list of playlists on the screen.
+It uses the managed playlists in the [Song Playlist plugin](../PLUGINS/playlist-track-list).

 ## Common Properties